Riverside walks in North Cornwall

 The walk starts from the lane adajcent to St Breward Church in Churchtown, then descends along a wooded path to Tuckingmill.
 The route then follows along the side of the valley though Lamphills Woods to Coombe Mill, where it follows a lane before descending down through fields to cross the River Camel and ascending the other side to reach the hamlet of Higher Lank.
 The walk then follows the lane back into St Breward, following a footpath around the Tor Down Granite Quarry, then along a lane to reach St Breward Primary School.
 The route follows a track past the school to emerge back in Churchtown opposite the Old Inn, where a short walk along the lane completes the circular route.

 The walk follows a lane to the hamlet of Torrpark and along and track which cross a tributary stream.
 The route continues across fields to Kyrse where it crosses another stream.
-From Kyrse Farm the walk crosses fields to the village of Tresmeer.
+From Kyrse Farm, the walk crosses fields and two more tributaries to the village of Tresmeer.
 The final leg crosses the River Kensey, fed by all of the streams earlier on the walk, before reaching the village of Badgall.

 The walk starts at the cliff-top car park in Port Isaac and descends to Port Gaverne, then follows the valley behind Port Gaverne and climbs through farmland to the top of the hill where there are excellent views over the valley and Port Gaverne.
 The route then descends into the neighbouring valley and crosses Roscarrock Hill, following the coast path around Lobber Point to Port Isaac, with magnificient views of the harbour.
 The walk returns through Port Isaac harbour and village then via the cliffs above Port Isaac.

 The walk starts at the Delabole slate quarry and follows paths around the quarry then through fields, heading up through hamlet of Medrose and onto a wide, grassy, cattle-droving track which skirts across the top of Delabole.
 The route then heads through Higher Pengelley, down into the woods at Helland Barton and along the River Allen, before climbing the slate tips back to the quarry.